Equidistribution of $q$-orbits of closed geodesics: Proof of equidistribution

+in $\mathbf{S}(V_N)$. \end{cor} Finally let us remark that condition (\ref{eq:nsumbound2}) in the corollary above is implied by condition (\hyperref[item:3]{3}) in the introduction, saying that the absolute trace is minimal: to see this note that in view of Lemma \ref{lem:lowerbndtrace} the trace being minimal corresponds to $n_\psi(a)=0$ for all $a\in H$ with $a+\overline{a}\not\in \{0,\pm 1,\pm 2\}\modulo q$ and $n_\psi(a)\in \{\pm1\}$ otherwise and we have for any $\eps>0$ the bound

-in $\mathbf{S}(V_N)$ \end{cor} \begin{remark} The natural bases of $H_1(Y_0(N),\R)$ constructed above are analogues of the set of isomorphism classes of supersingular elliptic curves $\mathcal{E\ell\ell}^{ss}(\mathbb{F}_{p^2})$ defined over $\F_{p^2}$ considered in the context of supersingular reduction of CM-elliptic curves.
+In conclusion Corollary \ref{cor:mainhomo} implies Theorem \ref{thm:second}. \begin{remark} The natural bases of $H_1(Y_0(N),\R)$ constructed above are analogues of the set of isomorphism classes of supersingular elliptic curves $\mathcal{E\ell\ell}^{ss}(\mathbb{F}_{p^2})$ defined over $\F_{p^2}$ considered in the context of supersingular reduction of CM-elliptic curves.
 For details on this analogy see \cite[Section 2.1]{Nor22}. \end{remark}